Nek/qljs-example-server/README.md

 # QLJS example server

 An example application for QLJS library.
-You need a client app to run it.
+You will need a client app to view it.

 Client app:
 https://github.com/Nek/qljs-todo